-Binatog is favorite pinoy streetfood I grew up liking.
-It is a boiled white corn kernels with grated coconut and salt.
+Binatog is my favorite pinoy streetfood!
+I grew up eating this for my afternoon snack from streetfood vendor.
+It is boiled white corn kernels with grated coconut and salt.

 It should not to be mistaken with corn kernels eaten straight from the cob.

 “Binatog” is made with hominy (dried maize kernels).
 The process is quite long and complicated, so let’s skip on that one.
 Hominy can be bought dry or canned.
 The dry one entails a time consuming procedure before it becomes edible so our choice would be the canned hominy.

 Where to buy?
 I found it in Shopee, “White – Mexican Style Nixtamal Kit/Hominy Kit 700g.”

 1. In a shallow pot, boil hominy with liquid from can and 1 cup of water for about 10 to 15 minutes (until kernels burst open.)